byakugan-1/byakugan.io/_posts/2025-03-12-gnupg-guide.md

 ![Image](/assets/img/gpg-guide-images/09.webp)

+> If signature verification fails or references an unexpected key, do not proceed — the asset may be tampered or signed by an impostor.
+{: .prompt-danger }

 If the signature is valid, GPG will indicate this to you.
 You can then move on to the next step, as this confirms the file's authenticity.

 ![Image](/assets/img/gpg-guide-images/10.webp)

+> A “good signature” is only meaningful if the signing key’s fingerprint matches the developer’s independently published fingerprint.
+{: .prompt-tip }

 ## Verifying the Hash